 Students select the laboratory that they want to join in the first few days at the school.
 We adhere to the principles of having the students make an informed choice.
 This means that the students select laboratories that they liked after rotations in different labs, where they have a chance to learn about the proposed research and interact directly with the faculty.
 Furthermore, the students fill out their requests to join specific laboratories together with their adviser, who may help the student in making the choice.

 The faculty and team leaders of SMTB are experienced educators that work hard towards creating a safe, comfortable and accepting environment for all participants.
 Students are organized into teams of 8-10 individuals under the guidance of 2-3 team leaders.
 Laboratories are supervised by active research scientists that require all participants to strictly follow all laboratory safety guidelines.
-Overall, the school enjoys a one to one student to faculty ratio, which in 2016 will include team leaders and monitors accredited by the government of the country where the School takes place for working and organizing summer programs.
-Barcelona is one of the safest cities in the world with a very low rate of violent crime.
-The only potential concern is the high rate of pocket theft, which in part is due to the high inflow of well-off tourists.
+Overall, the school enjoys a one to one student to faculty ratio, which includes team leaders and monitors accredited by the government of the country where the School takes place for working and organizing summer programs.
+SMTB usually takes place in cities with a very low rate of violent crime.
+The only potential concern is pocket theft.
 We advise all students not to carry around their passports or large sums of money, with foreign students preferably giving passport to the SMTB staff for safekeeping.

-Yes, SMTB staff will meet all students at their port of arrival in Moscow, or Barcelona, for those students not traveling from Russia (depending on where the season of the School take place).
+Yes, SMTB staff will meet all students at their port of arrival in Moscow, Barcelona, or Poznan for those students not traveling from Russia (depending on where the season of the School take place).